samsandhuss/bank-of-sandhu/BUILD_LOG.md

 **Spot-check outcomes:**
 - **A5 Retrieve** — DRIFTED at the top of the session: led with *"matching"* (action-absent), the exact tighten flagged in S08.
 Redone with a scaffold to land *"Retrieve is fetching the ingredients that match the order."* Because it drifted and needed a redo, the clean streak **resets to 0** — mandatory again next session.
 Lesson: lead with the action verb, every time.
-- **B13 Cloud vs on-prem** — HELD at Silver (concept). **Framing flag:** slipped twice into a personal, non-generic framing (referring to a current organisation rather than *"a regulated bank"*).
-Coached back to the generic frame — the phrasing you rehearse is the phrasing that comes out under pressure, so keep worked examples generic and it becomes automatic.
+- **B13 Cloud vs on-prem** — HELD at Silver (concept). **Framing flag:** slipped twice into a personal, non-generic framing.
+Coached back to the generic frame.

 **B8 — GHA reaching on-prem (Track B NOW item):**
-- 🥈 **Fix — OWNED solo.** Restated clean without scaffold: self-hosted runner inside the bank's network, polls GitHub outbound for work, no inbound due to the firewall.
-(Two side-mix-ups fixed along the way: runner is the bank's not GitHub's; call goes out not in.)
+- 🥈 **Fix — OWNED solo.** Restated clean without scaffold.
-- 🥈 **Why-it-wins — OWNED.** Landed the contrast: an inbound hole is a permanent open door anyone can probe; outbound is no door at all; perimeter unchanged, so security and audit have nothing new to defend. **→ B8 now Silver-complete (Problem + Fix + Why-it-wins).**
+- 🥈 **Why-it-wins — OWNED.** Inbound hole = open door; outbound = no door; perimeter unchanged. **→ B8 now Silver-complete.**
-- 🥇 **Gold — attempted, did not land.** Under full-assembly load the owned pieces degraded — the self-hosted vs GitHub-hosted runner ownership confusion returned, and the gap + why-it-wins beats dropped out.
-Banked honestly (tiredness/regression).
+- 🥇 **Gold — attempted, did not land.** Banked honestly.
 Gold carries to Session 10.

-**Banked insight (analogy simplification):**
-- Analogies are **bronze training wheels**, not professional answers.
-At Gold, drop the analogy entirely — a senior conversation uses plain professional language, not the kitchen/kid/estate.
-This dissolves the "too many analogies" worry: none of them are used in the room.
+**Banked insight:** Analogies are bronze training wheels — at Gold, drop entirely.
 (Logged in §0.)

-**Carry-forward for Gold (the line that keeps slipping):**
-- **Self-hosted runner** = the bank's machine, inside the bank's network (the bank hosts it).
-- **GitHub-hosted (cloud) runner** = GitHub's machine, outside — the one that can't reach in.
-- The bank's self-hosted runner polls **GitHub the service** — it does not poll "github runners."

-**Other:** Discipline held — no Chunks 2–6, no Track C, no curriculum restructure (the analogy-simplification urge was reframed, not acted on as a restructure).

 ### Session 10 — A5 held (1/3), A6 + A7 held, B8 flip broken but Gold not landed 🟢

 **Spot-check outcomes:**
-- **A5 Retrieve** — HELD.
-Led with *"gather and fetch the ingredients from the fridge"* — action verb first, no opening on "matching." **Hold 1 of 3** on the watch.
-(Streak: 1 → going for 2 of 3 in S11.)
+- **A5 Retrieve** — HELD. **Hold 1 of 3.**
 - **A6 Augment** — HELD.
-Nailed the boundary cleanly: *"prep at the workstation — the ingredients and the order card on the counter, before the chef cooks."* Bounded on both sides (not Retrieve's fetch/gather; not yet Generate's cooking).
-The crucial "with the card" was preserved — context plus the question, assembled together.
+Boundary clean both sides.
-- **A7 Generate** — bonus HELD (unprompted): *"the chef prepares only with the ingredients asked for — would not add any others, that's not the request."* Cook-only-from-handed-cards + no-extra-sprinkle intact.
+- **A7 Generate** — bonus HELD (unprompted).

-**B8 — GHA reaching on-prem, Gold attempt:**
-- 🎯 **The flip broke for the first time.** *"GitHub hosted on the cloud"* came out clean and solo — the self-hosted vs GitHub-hosted ownership confusion that had held since S09 was beaten.
-What did it: the new mnemonic **"the name tells you the owner"** — *Self*-hosted = the bank hosts it = inside; *GitHub*-hosted = GitHub hosts it = GitHub's cloud, outside, can't reach in.
-- ⚠️ **Then degraded under load.** Asked to name the *poll target*, reached for direction words (*"outside"*, then *"inside"*) instead of naming **GitHub** — even though "GitHub" had been said clean minutes earlier.
-Same under-load regression as S09: owned pieces melting into vaguer words. **Stopped honestly** at that point rather than grinding.
-- 🥇 **Gold — not landed.** Bronze + Silver stay fully owned; it is the *assembly under fatigue* that buckles, not the knowledge.
-Gold carries to Session 11.

-**Banked techniques (logged in §0):**
-- **"The name tells you the owner"** — read the hyphenated word; it names who hosts it, owner tells you location.
-Broke a two-session flip in one go.
-- **Under-load regression is the stop signal** — when owned pieces melt into direction/filler words, bank and stop; pushing teaches the brain to associate the slot with strain.

-**Corrected facts to resume on (so S11 starts right, not on the wrong association):**
-- **Self-hosted** = the bank's own machine, *inside* the bank's network.
-- **GitHub-hosted** = GitHub's machine, in GitHub's cloud, *outside* — the one thing it **can't** do is reach *in* (firewall blocks inbound).
-- The self-hosted runner **polls GitHub** (the service) — outbound — asking "got a job for me?"
-It checks for **work**, not "changes."

-**Other:** Discipline held — no Chunks 2–6, no Track C, no curriculum restructure.
+**B8 Gold attempt:** Flip broke via name-tells-owner mnemonic.
+Then degraded under load on poll target.
+Stopped honestly.
+Gold → S11.

+**Banked techniques:** "The name tells you the owner."
+Under-load regression = stop signal.
+(Both logged in §0.)

 ### Session 11 — A5 held (2/3), B13 held, B8 Gold landed, A10 + A11 Bronze owned 🟢

 **Spot-check outcomes:**
-- **A5 Retrieve** — HELD.
-Led with *"gathering and fetching from a knowledge base, matched to the user's query."* Action verb first, knowledge base named. **Hold 2 of 3** on the watch.
-One more clean hold in S12 and it comes off the rota permanently.
+- **A5 Retrieve** — HELD. **Hold 2 of 3.**
 - **B13 Cloud vs on-prem** — HELD at Silver.
-Framing flag from S09 applied correctly — generic "regulated bank" frame used throughout.
-Decider word *sensitivity* landed.
-Minor polish note: in a room, lead with the concept rather than "I was working for a regulated bank."

-**B8 — GHA reaching on-prem, Gold:**
-- Both atoms re-locked cold and solo before assembly:
-  - Atom 1 (distinction via name-tells-owner): self-hosted = bank's machine, inside; GitHub-hosted = GitHub's cloud, outside, can't reach in. ✅ Clean.
-  - Atom 2 (poll target): self-hosted runner polls GitHub (the service), outbound, for work. ✅ Clean — GitHub named, direction right, "work" not "updates."
+Generic framing correct, sensitivity landed.

-- 🥇 **Gold — LANDED.** Three beats present: gap (GitHub can't reach in, firewall blocks inbound), fix (self-hosted runner inside the network polls GitHub outbound), why-it-wins (no inbound hole, perimeter unchanged, audit comfortable).
-Setting: a regulated bank migrating CloudBees Jenkins → GitHub Enterprise.
+**B8 Gold — LANDED. 🥇** Three beats clean: gap, fix, why-it-wins.
+Setting: regulated bank migrating CloudBees Jenkins → GitHub Enterprise.
+Track C trigger condition 1 met.
-- **Polish notes (not holding Gold back):** "self-hosted runners within GitHub" slipped once — they're within the *bank*, not GitHub.
-Lead with the concept, not "I was working for."
-Both noted for S12 polish.
-- **Track C trigger condition 1 now met.**

-**A10 Embedding — Bronze OWNED:**
+**A10 Embedding — Bronze OWNED:** Numbers not words, similar meanings mathematically close, computer + laptop example.
-- *"A RAG system stores numbers, not words.
-Similar meanings produce mathematically close numbers — so 'computer' and 'laptop' end up near each other even though the words look nothing alike."*

-**A11 Vector database — Bronze OWNED:**
+**A11 Vector database — Bronze OWNED:** Stores embeddings, searches fast, returns closest match.

-- *"Stores those number-lists and searches them fast — it's what makes meaning-based retrieval possible at scale.
-Returns the stored embeddings closest to the user's question."*
+**A28 — not attempted.** Stopped honestly.
+Carries to S12.

+### Session 12 — A5 off the watch, A6 held, A28 Bronze owned, A10 + A11 Silver owned 🟢

+**Spot-check outcomes:**
+- **A5 Retrieve** — HELD. **Hold 3 of 3 — OFF THE WATCH PERMANENTLY. 🎉** Led with "fetch, gather and pull from a system matched to the original request."
+Action verb first, no drift.
+- **A6 Augment** — HELD.
+Retrieved chunks + original question combined — boundary vs Retrieve clean on both sides.

-**A28 A/B testing for AI — NOT ATTEMPTED.** Stopped honestly before it.
-Under-load regression correctly identified and session banked.
+**A28 — A/B testing for AI products — Bronze OWNED:**
+- *"Two versions, real users, measure which actually works — not which looks better in testing.
+Key AI insight: changes that seem like improvements in the lab can behave completely differently once real users and the model are involved."*

+**A10 Embedding — Silver OWNED:**
+- *"An embedding model converts text into a vector — a long list of numbers that encodes meaning — and that vector is then stored in the vector database."* Real terms landed: embedding model, vector, vectorisation.

+**A11 Vector database — Silver OWNED:**
+- *"When a user asks a question, it gets converted into a vector by the embedding model.
+The vector database runs a similarity search to find stored vectors that are closest — measured by cosine similarity — and returns those chunks."* Real terms landed: similarity search, cosine similarity, query vector.

-**Other:** Discipline held — no Chunks 2–6, no Track C build started, no curriculum restructure.
+**Other:** Discipline held — no Track C build, no chunk advance, no curriculum restructure.
+Stopped cleanly.

 ---